ibanFR/semantic-versioning-kata/docs/_how-to/delete-all-releases.md

 ---
-title: Delete all releases from a GitHub repository
+title: Roll back a released version
 nav_order: 2
 ---

-# How-to delete all releases from a GitHub repository
+# Rollback a released version of the Lift Button
+How-to roll back a released version of the Lift Button software.
+{: .fs-6 .fw-300 }

 To reset the history of a GitHub repository and delete all releases, you can follow the steps below: